callfoundationindia/callfoundationindia/content/blog/working-from-home.md

 layout: post
 excerpt: >-
-  As our name CALL – Comprehensive Action in Life and Livelihood suggests, CALL Foundation is dedicated to coming up with professional solutions helpful in tackling the issues and enhancement of quality of life and livelihood.
+  As our name CALL – Comprehensive Action in Life and Livelihood suggests, CALL Foundation is dedicated to coming up with professional solutions helpful i
 ---
 As our name CALL – Comprehensive Action in Life and Livelihood suggests, CALL Foundation is dedicated to coming up with professional solutions helpful in tackling the issues and enhancement